 How long does a good pressure tank last?

-Aquasky produces diaphragm type pressure tanks, the common pressure tank working in a system is to reduces the pump cycling to save energy, protects against water hammer and maintains water pressure during the service.
+Aquasky produces diaphragm-type pressure tanks, the common pressure tank working in a system is to reduces the pump cycling to save energy, protects against water hammers, and maintains water pressure during the service.

 To determine how long does your pressure tank will last, 50% is the quality of the pressure tank itself and the other 50% is the properly sized and setting of the whole system.
 The pressure tanks will last 5 years, while high-quality pressure tanks could last up to 8 years.
 If the water is clean and the tank is properly sized it should be lasting an average of 10 years.